Last updated on June 1st, 2023

 - Return Payment Penalty Fee: $40

-- Plan to issue additional employee cards (at no extra cost)
+- You plan to issue additional employee cards (at no extra cost)

-- Frequently use their credit card to book flights with United or Star Alliance carriers
+- You frequently use your credit card to book flights with United or Star Alliance carriers

-- Expect to make at least $5,000 in purchases within the first 90 days of becoming a cardholder to earn the card’s signup bonus (for new cardmembers)
+- You expect to make at least $5,000 in purchases within the first 90 days of becoming a cardholder to earn the card’s signup bonus (for new cardmembers)

 United Business Card Review

 The United Business Card earns a pedestrian 2X miles on office supplies and United purchases.
 Fortunately, the 2X miles category also includes gas station purchases, plus local transit and commuting purchases, such as local trains, subways, and even apps like Uber or Lyft.
 Cardholders also earn 2X miles on dining, making the card a valuable tool for companies that plan to issue additional cards to employees who frequently treat customers to business dinners or lunches.
 Even better, there is no extra charge for additional employee cards.
 The 2X miles on United purchases are further enhanced by membership in the United MileagePlus Program, which is free to join.

 The MileagePlus Program, like other frequent flyer programs, has a variety of tiers, with higher levels accessible through spending with the airline, with partners, or by having a specific airline credit card.
 While the United Business Card doesn’t offer access to higher tiers outright, like the United Club Business Card (which also has an annual fee of $450), companies can quickly rise through the MileagePlus tiers thanks to the additional miles earned with the United Business Card.